Skip to main content

 Communication

-We have communicated our Net Zero ambitions across our workforce, and have formed an employee task force.
+We have successfully communicated our Net Zero ambitions across our workforce, and have formed an employee task force.
 This task force is charged with identifying where our staff can affect carbon reductions through behaviour change.

 We have developed a communication plan which describes our ambitions and commitments to our key customers and suppliers, and in our general communications.